aboudeif/Throws-a-dice-for-x-amount-of-times/README.md

 # Throws-a-dice-for-x-amount-of-times
-Where x is a variable in your program, while "throwing" the dice your program should store how many times each value appeared, then print the number of occurrences for each number.
+This program rolls the dice a specified number of times, stores the number of times each side of the dice appears, then prints the number of repetitions of each face and its appearance percentage.

 ![alt text](14.png)